3nly/hosts/README.md

 # hosts
 A hosts file to make your phone not suck as much

-Fork of `http://someonewhocares.org/hosts/` but with personal entries for mobile.
+Small hosts file with personal entries for mobile.